canonical/rockcraft/docs/tutorial/go.rst

     :dedent: 2

 A new binary named ``go-hello-world`` should be in the current directory.
 This binary is only needed for local testing, as Rockcraft will compile the Go application.
 Run the Go application using ``./go-hello-world`` to verify that it works.

-Test the Go application by using ``curl`` to send a request to the root endpoint.
+The code in ``main.go`` starts up an HTTP server listening on port 8000 that we can test by using ``curl`` to send a request to the root endpoint.
 We may need a new terminal for this, if we are using Multipass use ``multipass shell rock-dev`` to get another terminal: